JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 By default, a Kotlin/Native target is compiled down to a `*.klib` library artifact, which can be consumed by Kotlin/Native itself as a dependency but cannot be run or used as a native library.

-To link a binary in addition to the Kotlin/Native library, add an one or more of the `outputKinds`, which can be:
+To link a binary in addition to the Kotlin/Native library, add one or more of the `outputKinds`, which can be:

 * `executable` for an executable program;
 * `dynamic` for a dynamic library;